Directions for travel by car:

 Take Route 101/east to Wilton.
 Watch for signs to the Pine Hill Waldorf Auditorium, Abbot Hill Road, and High Mowing School.
 Turn right onto Abbot Hill Road.
 High Mowing is on the right, at the top of the hill, in 1.5 miles.
 The Main Building is straight ahead, with visitor parking to the right.

-Flightline Airport Service van is leaving every half hour from either airport.
+From either airport there is van service leaving every half hour through Flightline Airport Service .
 Reservations should be made in advance.
 (Prepayment by credit card is now required 7 business days prior to reservation.)
-Check their website for terms & conditions, prices etc. They will take you as far as Milford, NH (the town next to Wilton) and from there you can get a local taxi to High Mowing or perhaps contact a friend to pick you up.
+Please contact the website for terms & conditions, prices etc. They will take you as far as Milford, NH (the town next to Wilton) and from there you can get a local taxi to High Mowing or perhaps contact a friend to pick you up.
 (Milford Taxi 672-3344)

 Local Taxi and Limo Services